MrYsLab/python_banyan/docs/examples_intro.md

 Lines 123 through 124 checks to see if a local backplane was found.
 If not, a RunTimeError is raised.
-If a backplane was detected as running, lines 125 through  129 retrieve the IP address of the local computer and then sets the backplane_ip_address to that address.
+If a backplane was detected as running, lines 125 through 129 retrieve the local computer's IP address and then sets the backplane_ip_address to that address.

 Lines 131 through 134 continue setting instance variables from input parameters received by the \__init__ method.